smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics/index.md

 ```
 !!!
 NOTE
 The sample code checks if the OS is of Android Oreo or newer to start a foreground service.
 It is up to the app developer if they wish to start the notification in previous versions.
 !!!

 ### Exiting the Foreground
-It's important that you don't leave you notification in the notification tray as it is very confusing to users.
+It's important that you don't leave your notification in the notification tray as it is very confusing to users.
 So in the `onDestroy` method in your service, simply call the `stopForeground` method.

 ```java
 @Override